 Greenwich is packed full of great attractions that kids will love.
 It is slightly off the beaten track way down past the Docklands in South East London, so if you do go, it’s best to know exactly what to do.

 Take a film tour of the ORNC and hear all the stories about the different movies that were shot here and what all the movie stars were like!
 These include massive stars like Johnny Depp when he filmed the pirates of the Caribbean movies and James Bond, Daniel Craig.
 Kids will love the painted gallery which most recently starred in Cinderella.
-During holidays there are also fun activities for families.
+During the holidays there are also fun activities for families.
 Tours run every weekend from June to September.

 The National Maritime Museum is very interactive for kids.
-There is a kids gallery for 0-7s and kids aged 6-12 can now catch Punchdrunk Enrichment’s immersive theatre piece, Against Captain’s Orders.
-We’ve heard of grown ups almost planning to steal a few kids for the day just in order to go to that!
+There is a kids AHOY! gallery for 0-7s and the All Hands gallery for 6-12-year-olds.
+We’ve heard of grown-ups almost planning to steal a few kids for the day just in order to go to that!
 The best thing about it?
 It’s free!

 Speaking of the riverboat.
 Let me tell you about it.
 One of the fastest ways to get to North Greenwich from the centre of Greenwich is by Thames Clippers.
-From the windows you will be able to see great views of Greenwich and Canary Wharf on the other bank.
+From the windows, you will be able to see great views of Greenwich and Canary Wharf on the other bank.

 The only cable car in London, the Emirates Air Line is fairly useless but you get nice views of London.
 You can use your Oyster Card, but if you buy a ticket there you can keep it as a nice souvenir.
 There isn’t much to do on at Royal Victoria Docks so get a return ticket.